SandraOwhor/My-first-project/README.md

 ## Supermarket_data
-#### This contains a synthetic data that I used to learn an introductory course on data analytics.
+#### This contains a synthetic data that I used to learn an introductory course on data analytics concepts using SQlite and Python.